reactiveui/website/input/docs/getting-started/index.md

             .ToProperty(this, x => x.IsAvailable);
     }

-    // Here we search NuGet packages using the NuGet.Client library. private async Task<IEnumerable<NugetDetailsViewModel>> SearchNuGetPackages(
+    // Here we search NuGet packages using the NuGet.Client library.
+Ideally, we should
+    // extract such code into a separate service, say, INuGetSearchService, but let's
+    // try to avoid overcomplicating things at this time. private async Task<IEnumerable<NugetDetailsViewModel>> SearchNuGetPackages(
         string term, CancellationToken token)
     {